 Also Read: How to Check DirectX Version on Windows 11

-3. Now check the box for Run this program in compatibility mode for:
+3. Check the box for Run this program in compatibility mode for:

-4. Once done, click on the drop-down menu underneath it and select an operating system on which the app was working before.
+4. Click the drop-down menu underneath it and select the operating system on which the app was working before.

 If you face problems running older programs, switch the operating system in Step 4.